RailsEventStore/rails_event_store/railseventstore.org/source/docs/expected_version.html.md

 # expected_version option explained

-There are 3 values that you can use for providing `expected_version` when publishing an event in a stream.
+There are 3 values that you can use for providing `expected_version` when publishing an event in a stream: `:any`, an Integer, `:auto`.

 ## :any